jlin83/FamilyDashboard/README.md

 # FamilyDashboard
-Desktop app to see some family info from different sources
+Kivy Desktop app to see some family info from different sources

 # YNAB
 This is currently the only widget and rotates through categories by group.